How Communication Helps with Retention

 - Then: Send an email to them thanking them for entrusting you with their coverage

-A third example, a welcome workflow when they become a client:
+A third example is a welcome workflow when they become a client:

 - If: Their individual status updates to Client